Mieszkowice – town defensive walls

 History

 In the 11th-12th century, Mieszkowice was a Pomeranian hillfort with wooden and earth fortifications and a market settlement.
 Around 1270, the surrounding lands were taken over by the Brandenburgians and incorporated into the New March (Neumarkt).
-From 1295 Mieszkowice (Berenwalde, later Bärwalde, which meansBears Forest”) are listed as a town, which in 1317 had confirmed Magdeburg Law privilege.
+From 1295 Mieszkowice (German: Berenwalde, later Bärwalde, which meansBears Forest”) was recorded as a town, which in 1317 had confirmed Magdeburg Law privilege.

 Probably just after the location of the town (before 1295), it were surrounded with simple earth and wooden fortifications, perhaps with a palisade and an earth rampart.
 The town was fortified with a stone wall at the beginning of the 14th century.
 In the first stage of construction works, it was surrounded by a ring of walls with a height of 6-7 meters.
 These works lasted until around 1320, and the first written record about them dates back to 1350.
 In the second half of the fourteenth century fortifications were subjected only to minor modifications (additional passage of the Moryń Gate), while in the fifteenth century, the second stage of fortifications building was carried out, during which the existing walls were raised, and some towers were rebuilt to closed one.